veeps/molecular_classification/README.md

 One of the challenges I came across while working with the SMILES structure type is handling two-letter elements.
 For example, Bromine is abbreviated as Br.
 Since my tokenizer splits on the character level, it gets a value for the "B" and a separate value for "r".

 As I continue to work on this project, I would like to figure out how to customize the tokenizer to treat two-letter elements as one unit.
+There is a github repository LSTM_chem that creates a custom tokenizer for SMILES: https://github.com/topazape/LSTM_Chem

 ---